 Analysis and Test Results

-In our hunt to find the best dog clippers, we conducted extensive research on the available options beforehand and then picked some of the most viable options.
-We compared their clipping ability, power and battery quality, aesthetics, ergonomics, and the included accessories.
+In our hunt to find the best dog clippers, we compared their clipping ability, power and battery quality, aesthetics, ergonomics, and the included accessories.
 When breaking down each clipper's score, we performed meticulous tests and weighted the results based on importance (cutting effectiveness being the most heavily weighted) to come up with our final results.

 Cutting Effectiveness